vdrelciuc/polydessin/README.md

 ## Configuration

+- You will need to rename the file `/server/.env-template` to `/server/.env` and replace all the necessary fields
-IMPORTANT: All the following commands need to be executed under the `/client` and `/server` directories
+- All the following commands need to be executed under the `/client` and `/server` directories

 ### Prerequisite